 In January ‘98, he moved to St. Petersburg, FL where he planned to launch his own web development company.
 Dan refused to start it, however, until he could prove his own ability to place a website on page-one of major search engines for any given keyword.
 After investing about 11,000 hours in research, in the summer of ‘99, he had proven himself by placing a website at the top of any search engine.
 On September 17, 1999, he launched Profit Gate, Inc. (www.profitgate.net).

-Dan Lewis has helped hundreds of client companies to make money with their websites.
+Since then, Dan Lewis has helped hundreds of client companies to make money with their websites.
 It is estimated that the websites created and managed by Profit Gate have produced sales in the hundreds of millions of dollars since he began.
 He has also expanded Profit Gate’s services to include web design, web hosting, web marketing, website management, creative writing, video production, online and offline advertising.
 Profit Gate currently has over 100 active clients.

 During his first decade in the website business, Dan Lewis noticed many business people being deceived by con artists that took advantage of those who knew little about new Web technologies.
 In 2010, Dan decided to take all of his experience and write a book that would help anyone to understand how business websites actually work.
-Now sold at Amazon.com, his book, ‘Business Websites 101 – Secrets Revealed’ is a simple summary of what all website owners need to know, in order to avoid becoming victims.
+Now sold at Amazon.com, his book, ‘Business Websites 101 – Secrets Revealed’ is a simple summary of what all website owners need to know to avoid becoming victims.

 Today, Dan continues to manage Profit Gate from its Clearwater, Florida office.
 Helping others with state-of-the-art marketing technologies is still his greatest passion.